edwardsharp/youoke/CONTRIBUTING.md

 ohai! :wave: Thanks for considering contributing to YOUOKE.
 Please have a quick look at the [Code Of Conduct](CODE_OF_CONDUCT.md) and the rest of this document before diving in.

+Keep in mind:
+1. [@edwardsharp](https://github.com/edwardsharp) is pretty much the BDFL
+2. this project is not inteded to make money or be used to make money
+3. this project IS intended to be FUN & FUNNY; please keep a light heart and open mind

 ## What kinds of contributions is YOUOKE looking for?

-This is an open source project that's intended to be FUN & FUNNY!
-Please keep a light heart and open mind.
 There are many way to contribute: improving documentation, submitted bug reports or freature requests, or writing code.

 # Your First Contribution